Do Go On - 407 - The Real Pocahontas

 So maybe he existed, maybe he didn't.

-It's a mystery, I don't know why that don't just ask my auntie.
+I don't know why they don't just ask my auntie.

 She seems to know everything.